os-cau/cau-repl/README.md

   that maximize throughput.
 - Extend any Java program with your own Groovy classes, e.g. for dependency injection.
 - Automatically run your own Groovy code each time the application is started.
-- Patch classes of any Java program replacing their methods with your own Groovy code, even if the methods are private.
+- (experimental) Patch classes of any Java program replacing their methods with your own Groovy code, even if the methods are private.
   All changes are applied ad-hoc each time the application starts without altering its installation.
 - Use interactive breakpoints that transfer control to the SSH console under certain circumstances.
-- (experimental) change the code of methods at runtime, even if those methods are called from Java code.
+- (very experimental) change the code of methods at runtime, even if those methods are called from Java code.

 cau-repl can be built as a MyCoRe plugin that enables better integration: